Bobby Bowden: Florida State

 Bowden's tenure crested with a third consecutive appearance in the national championship game after the 2000 season, a loss to Oklahoma in the 2001 Orange Bowl.
 They opened the following season with an upset 41–9 loss to North Carolina, only the third loss they had ever suffered in ACC play.
 They finished 8–4, the first time they had lost that many games in 15 years.
 It also marked the first time since joining the ACC where they did not win at least a share of the ACC title; indeed, their two losses in ACC play were as many as they had suffered in their first nine years in the league.
 From then on, Bowden notched one more appearance in the top 10 of a final media poll, in 2003–which was also the last time he won 10 games in a season.

+In 2006, Florida State finished 7-6, its worst record since Bowden's first season.
+The Seminoles also suffered their first losing record in ACC play since joining the league.
+Following that season, LSU offensive coordinator Jimbo Fisher was hired to take the same post in Tallahassee.
+Following another 7-6 season in 2007, Fisher was designated as Bowden's successor, and was slated to take over the program no later than 2011.
+The Seminoles rebounded to 9-4 in 2008, but after barely qualifying for a bowl in 2009, Bowden was forced to announce his retirement effective at the end of the season.

 The Bowden Bowl

-As both Florida State and Clemson are in the same division of the ACC for football, the two teams played each other every year from 1999 through 2007 in a game that became known as the "Bowden Bowl".
+Since both Florida State and Clemson are in the same division of the ACC for football, the two teams played each other every year from 1999 through 2007 in a game that became known as the "Bowden Bowl".
 Their 1999 meeting was the first time in Division I-A history that a father and a son met as opposing head coaches in a football game.
 Bobby held the edge in the series 5–4, with all four losses within the last five games.

 One Bowden Bowl was scheduled between Auburn and Florida State for 1999 when Terry Bowden was the coach at Auburn.
 However, Terry's midseason resignation in 1998 ended the possibility of a Bowden Bowl.
 Another Bowden Bowl was scheduled between Clemson and Florida State in 2008, but Tommy Bowden's resignation halfway through the year ended the Bowden Bowls.